cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ### Schema types {#schema-types}

-Schema types can be used as RHS of an attribute or common type declaration.
+Schema types can be used as right-hand side of an attribute or common type declaration.

 Cedar data types have corresponding schema types.
 The corresponding type names of Cedar primitive data types [Boolean](../policies/syntax-datatypes.html#datatype-boolean), [String](../policies/syntax-datatypes.html#datatype-string), [Long](../policies/syntax-datatypes.html#datatype-string) are `Bool`, `String`, `Long`, respectively.